 The cluster autoscaler adjusts the size of an OKD cluster to meet its current deployment needs.
 It uses declarative, Kubernetes-style arguments to provide infrastructure management that does not rely on objects of a specific cloud provider.
 The cluster autoscaler has a cluster scope, and is not associated with a particular namespace.

-The cluster autoscaler increases the size of the cluster when there are pods that failed to schedule on any of the current nodes due to insufficient resources or when another node is necessary to meet deployment needs.
+The cluster autoscaler increases the size of the cluster when there are pods that fail to schedule on any of the current worker nodes due to insufficient resources or when another node is necessary to meet deployment needs.
 The cluster autoscaler does not increase the cluster resources beyond the limits that you specify.

 Ensure that the

 maxNodesTotal value in the

 ClusterAutoscaler resource definition that you create is large enough to account for the total possible number of machines in your cluster.
 This value must encompass the number of control plane machines and the possible number of compute machines that you might scale to.

 Every 10 seconds, the cluster autoscaler checks which nodes are unnecessary in the cluster and removes them.
 The cluster autoscaler considers a node for removal if the following conditions apply:

 The sum of CPU and memory requests of all pods running on the node is less than 50% of the allocated resources on the node.